cdsittampalam/documentation/docs/Qredo Network.md

 *   Money is withdrawn from the Qredo network

 Users interact with the Qredo network using the Qredo app that they signed up for (see [Qredo App Overview](/docs/Qredo%20App%20Overview)).
-In addition, a developer user can use the Qredo network by enrolling for the partner API.
+In addition, a developer user can use the Qredo network by enrolling for the Partner API.
+Details on the Partner API are coming soon.

 Qredo currently supports Bitcoin.
 However, future versions will include Ethereum, XRP, USDC coin, and other cryptocurrency support.